spotify/docker-client/README.md

 `unix:///var/run/docker.sock` on OS X by default.

 ## Testing

+If you're running a recent version of docker (>= 1.12), which contains native swarm support, please ensure that you run `docker swarm init` to initialize the docker swarm.

 Make sure Docker daemon is running and that you can do `docker ps`.